Protect Your Rights And Your Future Against Criminal Charges

 We Fight Aggressively For Our Clients’ Rights

-The law firm of Bird, Jacobsen & Stevens, P.C. based in Rochester, Minnesota, is first and foremost a litigation firm.
+The law firm of Bird, Stevens & Borgen, P.C., based in Rochester, Minnesota, is first and foremost a litigation firm.
 We offer strong representation for your criminal defense.
 Our experience in court means we know how prosecutors think.
 We have argued many criminal cases in front of a judge and jury.
 We have also obtained positive criminal defense results in many cases for our clients.
-Call our law office for a free consultation about your case today at 507-218-2392.

 Assisting Clients Facing Many Types Of Criminal Charges

 Any criminal charge should be taken seriously.
 We can help you if your case involves any criminal charges, including:

 - Drunk driving charges or a DWI arrest in Minnesota for first-time or subsequent offenses

 - Drug charges related to possession, distribution or trafficking of marijuana, prescription drugs or other controlled substances

 - Drug-related DWI charges involving prescription or illicit drugs

 - Weapons charges